mozilla/taar/README.md

 taar_dataflow_subnetwork | The subnetwork required to communicate between Cloud Dataflow

-## Staging Enviroment
+## Staging Environment

-The staging enviroment of the TAAR service in GCP can be reached using curl.
+The staging environment of the TAAR service in GCP can be reached using curl.

 ```